Why You Should Learn How to Glean

 Know a friend who raise pigs or beef cattle?
 Ask about gleaning the excess fats!

-Check with your local butcher shop in the fall.
-They may also have something to offer!
+You can also check with your local butcher shop in the fall.
+They may have something to offer.

 There are many things you can glean.
-You need to discover what grows in abundance in your area and then put your ‘feelers’ out.
+The key is to explore and discover what grows in abundance in your area and then put your 'feelers' out.

 Learning how to glean is a way to connect with neighbors and like-minded people.
 And who doesn't want to put good, spray-free food on the table while cutting back on the grocery bill?